 8oz Onion

-8oz Peas
+8oz Peas?

-1/8 cabbage (approx 4oz), sliced in thin, noodle-like strips
+4oz cabbage, sliced in thin, noodle-like strips

 - Add the root vegetables and simmer slowly until almost cooked, about 10 minutes.